Introduction to Flexbox Essentials

 }

-- Flex-basis: This order defines an elements default size before the remainder of space is distributed.
+- Flex-basis: The flex-basis property sets an element’s default size before any remaining space is distributed among the flex items.
 It could be a length, like 5rem or 20%, or a keyword.
 The ‘auto’ keyword indicates that the item’s width and height be measured, and the ‘content’ keyword indicates that the item is sized based on its content.
 Example:

 .item {